tekknolagi/tekknolagi.github.com/_posts/2024-03-15-wakeonlan.md

-Then I thought it and remembered some of our old [college apartment infrastructure](/blog/how-to-mess-with-your-roommate/) and realized I should probably have a webpage as well[^assistant].
+Then I thought it and remembered some of our old [college apartment infrastructure](/blog/how-to-mess-with-your-roommate/) and realized I should probably have a webpage as well.
 It would be neat to be able to open a page on my laptop or phone and wake my desktop from its slumber.

-[^assistant]: I just remembered as I wrote this that in college we also
-    configured a voice assistant to, when prompted with some key phrase, send an HTTP request to our router, which would then send a WoL packet to our media server.
-That was pretty useful.

 <img src="/assets/img/wakemeup-desktop.png" style="display: block; margin: 0 auto; max-width: 80%;" alt="The buttons" />

 Because I wanted to write as little code and infrastructure as possible, this